john-cuffe/MAMBA2/README.md

  ## Recursive Feature Elimination
   <a id="recursive_feature_elimination"/>
  One of the biggest drawbacks to MAMBA's use of multiple string comparators is, unsurprisingly, that MAMBA is then forced to generate scores for each of the 13 string comparators for any fuzzy variables the user wishes.
 While the overall fit of the models improves with more string comparators (Cuffe and Goldschlag, 2016), no amount of clever computing can overcome the need to do this many calculations.
  To give the user an opportunity to avoid this issue, this mode selects the lowest number of features to maximize the score for the model, while still using a randomized, paramterized grid search.
-This mode can save substantial time:  For example, for a single 'fuzzy' variable, it can take MAMBA approximately 4.17 seconds to create 1000 scores.
-However, the individual string comparators themselves are created in a mean time of .317 seconds, with a median of approximately .1 seconds.
+This mode can save substantial time:  For example, for a single 'fuzzy' variable, it can take MAMBA approximately 1.28 seconds (over 4 seconds without Cython) to create 1000 scores.
+However, the individual string comparators themselves are created in a mean time of .098 seconds, with a median of approximately .03 seconds.
 In large runs, the extra time required to generate models that filter out features that don't contribute to the overall performance of the model will save substantial time.
+For example, the Smith-Waterman distance function takes .69 of a second to complete 1000 comparisons, over 375 times slower than the fastest algorithm (the Jaro-Winkler comparator)

 ## Manual Filter Selection
 <a id="manual_filter_selection"/>